ZeduloTech/gf180mcu-testchip2025/README.md

 ## Chip pinout

-Pad numbering in the table starts from the lower left (with the default GDS orientation) and going to the right.
+Pad numbering in the table starts from the lower left (with the default GDS orientation) and proceeds counterclockwise.
 Numbering should be compatible with the [wafer.space COB project](https://github.com/wafer-space/chip-on-board-wire-bonded-pcbs).

 | Pad | Pad name       | IP             | Signal name        | Comment                                     |
 |-----|----------------|----------------|--------------------|---------------------------------------------|